-- Set up a system for knowledge capture: Establish a system or process for collecting knowledge from employees, customers, and other sources.
-This could include setting up a central repository for storing knowledge, using knowledge management software, or implementing a social intranet.
+- Set up a system for knowledge capture: Establish a procedure for collecting knowledge from employees, customers, and other sources.
+This could include setting up a central repository for storing knowledge, using KMS, or implementing a social intranet.

 - Encourage knowledge sharing: Make it easy for employees to share knowledge by providing incentives and removing barriers.
 Encourage knowledge sharing through training, communication, and recognition programs.

 - Keep the knowledge base current: Update the knowledge base regularly with new and relevant information.
 Use feedback loops to ensure that the knowledge base is accurate and useful.

 A Knowledge Audit is a structured flow that helps an organization identify gaps in its knowledge and make informed decisions about acquiring new knowledge or retaining knowledge.
 Research shows that organizations must conduct this audit on a regular basis in order to stay current with the current state of their market, capabilities, and industry changes.